ghost368/ghost368.github.io/git_tutorial.md

 * ```git checkout branch_name``` move HEAD to a different branch
 * ```git checkout -b new_branch_name``` create new branch starting from the current HEAD (can be last commit of the current branch or a detached HEAD pointing to any commit)
+* before detaching head need to commit or stash all current changes (to properly save the current state, so that it's not lost)
 * ```git checkout commit_code``` move HEAD to specific commit (creates detached HEAD), instead of commit code can use HEAD~1 etc.

 * at detached HEAD we can experiment (make changes, create commits)